Introduction

 What is Abstraction in Python?

 Abstraction is one of the four pillars of Object-Oriented Programming (OOP) in Python, and it plays a critical role in managing complexity in software development.
-At its core, abstraction is about simplifying complex systems by hiding unnecessary details and only exposing the essential parts.
-This allows developers to focus on what the object does rather than how it does it.
+Abstraction is about simplifying complex systems by hiding unnecessary details and only exposing the important parts.
+This allows developers to focus on what the object does rather than how it does.

 Imagine you’re driving a car.
 You don’t need to understand the mechanics of the engine or how fuel combustion works.
 Instead, you just turn the key or push a button, and the car starts.
 This is the power of abstraction—hiding complexity so that you only deal with what’s necessary.